sez11a/liferay-docs/discover/using-liferay-portal/articles/05-document-management/05-microsoft-office-integration.markdown

 # Microsoft Office integration [](id=microsoft-office-integration)

 Liferay lets you open Microsoft Office files that reside in Documents and Media.
-You can open the files from Microsoft Internet Explorer or open them directly from your Microsoft Office applications.
+You can open the files from Microsoft Internet Explorer or open them directly from your Microsoft Office applications. **Importantly,** these integration features are only supported on Windows XP with 32-bit versions of Microsoft Internet Explorer and 32-bit versions of Microsoft Office.
 Let's open a file from your browser first.

 Liferay lets you launch Microsoft Office right from folders in Documents and Media.
 First, find the Microsoft Office file that you want to edit.
 Then